|17th Gender Summit – Europe, 3-4 October 2019, Amsterdam

 • Strategies towards Equity, Diversity and Inclusion at Universities –Paul Boyle, Vice President, European Universities Association (EUA), Belgium

-• Implementing EU policy of Open and Inclusive Societies – Wolfgang Burtscher, Director, European Commission, Directorate for Research and Innovation, Belgium
+• Maximising the societal, scientific and economic impacts of Horizon Europe through the promotion of gender equality – Wolfgang Burtscher, Deputy Director, European Commission, Directorate for Research and Innovation, Belgium

 |12:45–13:40||Lunch, Poster Exhibition, Networking|